-The transportation planning process in the Twin Cities region is based on Minnesota statutes and the requirements of federal rules and regulations on urban transportation planning.
-The Metropolitan Council is the designated Metropolitan Planning Organization (MPO) and is responsible for the continuing, cooperative and comprehensive (3C) planning process in the Twin Cities Metropolitan Area.
+The transportation planning process is based on Minnesota statutes and federal rules and regulations on urban transportation planning.
+As the region's federally-designated Metropolitan Planning Organization (MPO) the Council and the TAB are responsible for the continuing, cooperative and comprehensive transportation planning process in the Twin Cities Metropolitan Area.
 This qualifies the region for federal transportation planning, operating and construction funds.

 Provides a forum for deliberation among state, regional and local officials, transportation providers and private citizens to articulate their positions on issues that affect transportation planning and funding in the Twin Cities region.

-See list of TAB members and affiliations.
+See TAB members and affiliations.